University Survey Advisory Team (U-SAT)

 - Determine eligibility requirements for surveying at the UMN

-- Identify critical survey around campus and facilitate data sharing
+- Identify critical surveys around campus and facilitate data sharing

 - Educate students, faculty, and staff on the best practices for conducting surveys